Corvusoft/restq/documentation/API.md

 virtual bool try_parse( const restq::Bytes& document, restq::Resources& values ) noexcept = 0;
 ```

 Exception safe parsing of a [restq::Byte](#bytebytes) sequence containing a document structure.
-The result of which is a collection of decoded [restq::Resource](#resourceresources) entities contained within the values parameter.
+The result of which is a collection of decoded [restq::Resource](#resourceresources) entities held within the values parameter.

 ##### Parameters